0xsuid/msr-security-awareness/doc/INSTALLATION.md

 2. Optimize Postgresql.conf:

+    - NOTE: This configurations have been created for a scenario of 1 LOCAL user with faster query execution, this config. should not be applied on production server.

     - Configuration for systems having 16GB RAM & SSD.
         ```
+        fsync = off
+        synchronous_commit = off
         max_connections = 40
         shared_buffers = 4GB
         huge_pages = try